andrey-sys/Myfitnesspal/ReadMe.md

 In this project, I'm testing the main functionality of the website https://www.myfitnesspal.com/ and his mobile application on this site.
-The main purpose of this project to obtain common and optimal infrastructure for Web and Mobile platforms.
+The main purpose of the project to obtain common and optimal infrastructure for Web and Mobile platforms.
   Thus, I decided to use Bottom-up approach for this project.
 This kind of architecture uses separate small parts of the system and linked to